Emphysema causes, symptoms, treatment. Pulmonary emphysema: what it is, symptoms, treatment, causes, gymnastics. Complications of emphysema

 Treatment

 The patient needs complete rest and bed rest.
-Quitting smoking is mandatory, the greatest result will be given by a complete one-time refusal to smoke, and not a gradual decrease in the amount smoked.
+Smoking cessation is mandatory; the greatest results will come from a complete, immediate cessation of cigarettes, rather than a gradual reduction in the amount smoked.

-For the prevention of bronchitis, which can become fatal if the lungs are affected, patients are advised to have an environment with clean air and a mild climate.
+To prevent bronchitis, which can be fatal if the lungs are affected, patients are recommended to be in an environment with clean air and a mild climate.
 The air in the room where the patient is located is humidified.

 • special breathing exercises, alleviating the patient's condition.
-Gymnastics trains the muscles involved in the breathing process, which contributes to a more active saturation of blood with oxygen.
-If an attack of the disease is caused by bronchitis or asthma, it is important first of all to cure the ailment provoking the appearance of emphysema.
+Gymnastics trains the muscles involved in the breathing process, which contributes to more active saturation of the blood with oxygen.
+If an attack of illness is caused by bronchitis or asthma, it is important to first cure the disease that provokes the appearance of emphysema.

-• drugs are prescribed suppressing inflammatory processes- these are antimicrobial drugs (atrovent, salbutamol, etc.).
-These medicines are prescribed in combination with expectorants.
+• drugs are prescribed, stopping inflammatory processes- This antimicrobials(Atrovent, salbutamol, etc.).
+These medications are prescribed in combination with expectorants.

-• Surgical intervention (removal of the bulla).
+• Surgical intervention (bulla removal).
 The operation is performed by opening the chest or using an endoscope through an incision.
-Such an operation is performed if the patient is at risk of pneumothorax.
+This operation is performed if the patient is at risk of pneumothorax.

-Has the doctor diagnosed the baby with bronchitis?
-Read,!
+Has the doctor diagnosed your baby with bronchitis?
+Read!

-Does the child have a runny nose for a long time?
-Aching pain in the sinuses and fever indicates sinusitis - about how to prevent and treat this disease!
+Does your child's runny nose persist for a long time?
+It's a dull pain in the sinuses and elevated temperature indicates sinusitis - about ways to prevent and treat this disease!

-Chronic pulmonary emphysema does not respond to conservative treatment, but modern medicine offers a surgical lung transplant.
-To facilitate the well-being of a chronic patient, moderate breathing exercises (diaphragmatic breathing, inflation of balloons and other techniques) are suitable.
+Chronic form of pulmonary emphysema not amenable to conservative treatment, however modern medicine offers surgical lung transplantation.
+To ease the well-being of a chronic patient, moderate breathing exercises are suitable ( diaphragmatic breathing, inflating balloons and other techniques).

 Alternative treatment for emphysema

-There are folk remedies that help in the fight against pulmonary emphysema.
+Exist folk remedies, which help in the fight against pulmonary emphysema.
 This is the use of herbs in the form of inhalations and infusions.

 • Potato color– pour a glass of boiling water and leave for 2-3 hours.
 Drink half a glass of infusion three times a day before meals;

-• a teaspoon of wild rosemary- 500 ml of boiling water is brewed.
-Do inhalation over hot infusion;
+• teaspoon wild rosemary– brew 500 ml of boiling water.
+Do inhalations over a hot infusion;

-• Squeeze out juice from green tops of potatoes and take once a day, starting with a tablespoon, gradually increase the single dose to 100 ml.
+• Squeeze juice from green potato tops and take once a day, starting with a tablespoon, gradually increase a single dose to 100 ml.

-Remember that traditional medicine methods will be effective only in combination with timely medical attention.
+Remember that the methods traditional medicine will be effective only in combination with timely medical care.

 Prevention

-The first and main preventive measure against pulmonary emphysema is smoking cessation.
-A healthy lifestyle, moderate hardening, adherence to the daily regimen will strengthen the body's defenses.
+First and main preventative measure against pulmonary emphysema - quit smoking.
+Healthy image life, moderate hardening, adherence to a daily routine will strengthen the body’s defenses.

 Forecast

-To determine the severity of the disease, you need to pay attention not only to the general condition of the patient, which may improve after recovery from bronchitis, but also to the indicators of cardiac activity and the working volume of the lungs.
-The prognosis is very poor with the onset of cardiac symptoms and a decrease in lung volumes.
+To determine the severity of the disease, you need to pay attention not only to the general condition of the patient, which may improve after recovery from bronchitis, but also to indicators of cardiac activity and working volume of the lungs.
+The prognosis is very poor when cardiac symptoms appear and pulmonary volumes decrease.

-If you have the slightest complaint about shortness of breath, especially with a complicated pulmonary history, you need to see a doctor right away.
+If you have the slightest complaint of difficulty breathing, especially with a complicated pulmonary history, you should see a doctor right away.
 The disease is easier to stop in the early stages of development, and its development can lead to disability and death.